MacKuba

 • Firesky – a site that shows you a live feed of every single new post made on Bluesky – feels like watching the Matrix screen

-• Clearsky – lets you look up the list of all people that are blocking you (or someone else), or the mute/block lists that you’ve been added to
+• Clearsky – lets you look up the list of all people that are blocking you (or someone else), or the mute/block lists, user lists, and starter packs that you’ve been added to

 • wolfgang.raios.xyz – also shows your blockers, block statistics and can generate “interaction circle” images that show who you mostly keep in touch with